-Counter-financing: The federal finances will be severely affected by CTR III.
-In order to ensure that the budget remains structurally balanced and that the terms of the debt brake are complied with, these additional burdens have to be counter-financed.
-As measures on the receipts side are available only to a limited degree, a structural surplus of around CHF 1 billion is to be built up as a key measure in the financial plan.
+Communications FDF Bundesgasse 3, 3003 Bern Tel. +41 58 462 60 33 Fax +41 58 463 38 52 info@gs-efd.admin.ch www.efd.admin.ch Counter-financing: The federal finances will be severely affected by the CTR III.
+In order to ensure that the budget remains balanced and that the terms of the debt brake are complied with, these losses have to be counter-financed.
+As receipts can only be increased to a limited degree, expenditure growth is to be restricted as a key measure in the financial plan.